How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 TL;DR

 The Moog Infinity is used to deliver enteral nutrition at programmed rates, but correct daily use starts before the pump is turned on.
 In many home settings, setup problems are linked to cassette seating, tubing routing, air in the line, or bag placement.
-This guide walks through Moog Infinity pump setup in plain language so that loading, priming, and daily handling are easier to check before a feed begins.
+This guide explains Moog Infinity pump setup in plain language so loading, priming, and daily handling are easier to check before a feed begins.

 What To Gather Before Starting